Reading Room Policies

-- Sign in at Public Services Desk in the lobby and present a photo ID on each visit.
+- Sign in at the Public Services Desk in the lobby and present a photo ID on each visit.

 - With very few exceptions, materials may not be taken out of the building.

-- Unprocessed materials may not be used without a curator's permission.
+- Unprocessed materials require a curator's permission.

 What can I bring into the Reading Room?

 - A pencil and notetaking paper (additional paper and pencils are available in the Reading Room).